jayprophit/Docker/Documentation.md

 exit
 ```

-we can now create a new container and mount the existing volume to confirm the file persisted:
+We can now create a new container and mount the existing volume to confirm the file persisted:

 ```markdown
 # Create a new container and mount the volume into the container folesystem